tardate/LittleCodingKata/tools/handbrake/README.md

-# #272
+# #272 HandBrake

 Installing HandBrake on macOS Sonoma for ripping copy-protected DVDs.
 Long live physical media!

 ## Notes

-Handrake is the application I've trusted for many years to do my DVD ripping on macOS.
+HandBrake is the application I've trusted for many years to do my DVD ripping on macOS.
 Why rip?
 Because machines don't come with DVD drives any more, so I rip once and then play from the digital copy.
 Long live physical media!

 I'm setting up fresh on macOS Sonoma (Apple Silicon M3), using `HandBrake-1.7.2.dmg` from [HandBrake](https://handbrake.fr/)

 ### Installing libdvdcss